Society for Czechoslovak Philately

 Society for Czechoslovak Philately (SCP) is a philatelic organization dedicated to the collection and study of the postage stamps and postal history of Czechoslovakia, the Czech Republic and Slovakia.

 History

-The society was founded in 1939 and was intended to draw attention to the importance of Czechoslovakian philately by attracting and serving the beginning stamp collector as well as the advanced specialist of Czechoslovakian philately and postal history.
+The society was founded in 1939 and was intended to draw attention to the importance of Czechoslovak philately by attracting and serving the beginning stamp collector as well as the advanced specialist of Czechoslovak philately and postal history.
 The society was founded as the Czechoslovak Philatelic Society, but later was renamed the Society for Czechoslovak Philately.
-It currently serves collectors of Czechoslovakian philately in thirty five American states and seventeen other countries.
+It currently serves collectors of Czechoslovak philately in thirty five American states and seventeen other countries.

 Membership

 The SCP offers membership at four levels: regular, patron, honorary, and youth.
 Membership may be obtained by applying at the SCP website.

 Services

-Among other services, the SCP offers a sales circuit where members may purchase stamps or sell off their duplicates, an expertization service for Czechoslovakian stamps, and a library of philatelic books in various languages.
+Among other services, the SCP offers a sales circuit where members may purchase stamps or sell off their duplicates, an expertization service for Czechoslovak stamps, and a library of philatelic books in various languages.